Day 1: Los Angeles International Airport.

 A sandwich at Ink Sack

-Since I knew I wouldn’t be getting a meal on my flight to Copenhagen, I thought it would be a good idea to eat before the flight.
-With Norwegian Air, you have to pay for food, so plan accordingly or bring your own food and drinks on board.
+With Norwegian Air, you must pay for food, so plan accordingly or bring your own food and drinks on board.

 For me, I took the advice of the cashier and went with the Chorizo, Egg, & Cheese Sandwich ($6.99).
-Other than chorizo, egg, and cheese, the sandwich had jalapenos, coriander, tomato, and mayonnaise.

 Fueled up on food, I was ready for the flight.

-When I arrived at my gate, I was surprised to see people already waiting in line to board the plane.
+When I arrived at my gate, I was surprised to see people waiting in line to board the plane.

-Since Norwegian Air charged for both checked and carry-on luggage, most people just checked their luggage in.
-With most bags checked-in, overhead space was virtually empty.
-So, I had no idea why people waited in line for over 30 minutes to board.
+With most bags checked in, overhead space was virtually empty, so I couldn’t figure out why people waited in line for over 30 minutes to board.

-With my luggage checked and my seat assigned, I had no reason to board early.
-I waited until the last moment possible to board.
 Waiting to board last gave me a few more minutes of freedom to stretch my legs and body before I had to sit for over 10 hours.

 Norwegian Air Flight 7092